alensiljak/gnucash-portfolio/reports/ReadMe.md

-Here are the reports that can be used through gnucash-utilities bridge.
+# Reports

-These are to be placed in your <profile dir>\<report name>\
+Here are the reports that can be used through `gnucash-utilities` bridge.
-where the report name is the name without extension. i.e.:
+These are to be placed, together with their subfolder, in your <profile dir>\.gnucash folder. i.e.:

 ```
 C:\Users\me\.gnucash\report_simple\report_simple.py